 Michelangelo also designed the double ramp of stairs at the front of the Palazzo del Senatore, which is embellished by a fountain adorned with two enormous ancient statues depicting reclining river-gods, the Nile on the left and the Tiber on the right (the latter formerly represented the Tigris in southwestern Asia, however it was given the attributes of the Tiber in the 16th century).
 In the niche between them is an ancient porphyry statue of Minerva, the goddess of wisdom and war, which was transformed into the goddess Roma.

 In addition, Michelangelo designed the elegant and regal Cordonata, the graded ramp on the open side of the piazza.
 Its position meant it faced St Peter’s Basilica in the Vatican, as opposed to the ancient centre of the Roman Forum.
 The ramp is flanked at the bottom by two black, basalt Egyptian lions, while at the top stand giant, ancient marble statues of Castor and Pollux, Greek mythological figures who were twin brothers of Helen of Troy.

 Visiting Rome?
-Learn more about our free self-guided walking tours of Rome app: Urbs.
+Learn more about our self-guided walking tours of Rome app: Urbs.